keybase/keybase-bot-serverless/README.md

 ## Configuration

-In order to start the template you nee to set the following environment variables in `serverless.yml`:
+In order to start the template you need to set the following environment variables in `serverless.yml`:

 - `KB_USERNAME`, which is the username of your bot,